petrvecera/nasa-api-tests/README.md

 the software behaves with particular HW and what are its limits.
 It's important that the HW which performs the tests is more powerful than the HW holding the tested software so we can reach it's limits.
 During performance testing it's important to watch closely the server resources.
 We could leverage plugins such us [PerfMonitor](https://jmeter-plugins.org/wiki/PerfMon/) to get server information (CPU, RAM etc) directly to the JMeter and the tests.
-If the backend server is complex we might be also able to determine the bottlenecks (DB, some micro-services etc).
+If the backend server is complex we might also need to determine the bottlenecks (DB, some micro-services etc).

-But what we test right now with this particular API is the response time of the requests.
+But what we can test right now with this particular API is the response time of the requests.
 - During the testing the API response were bellow `250ms` which could be considered as acceptable time.